4d/docs/website/translated_docs/es/Admin/server-admin.md

 The activity of the process is the percentage of time that 4D Server has devoted to this process (ratio).
 The window provides the following information for each process:

 - Type of process (see below),
-- Session/Info:
+- Sesión/Información:
-    - 4D process - blank,
+    - Proceso 4D - en blanco,
     - User process - 4D user name,
     - Web process - URL path,
 - Nombre del proceso,